 The Investigation:

-Investigators learned that in addition to serving as a real estate salesperson, Mr. Lipkin was the manager and president of BizBrokers LLC in Virginia.
+Investigators learned that in addition to serving as a real estate salesperson, Mr. Lipkin was the manager and president of BizBrokers, LLC in Virginia.
 BizBrokers, LLC provided merger and acquisition services for organizations that wish to sell their businesses.
 In his role, Mr. Lipkin would serve as business broker by advising the business and assisting with negotiations between the buyer and the business owner for the sale of the business.

 However, in this transaction, Mr. Lipkin confirmed that his role was as a real estate salesperson and not as a real estate broker.
 Investigators confirmed that he did not have a brokers’ license and that he was not acting as a business advisor in this transaction.